-- 18.2.1 Each time-out shall last 1 minute. - 18.2.2 A time-out may be granted during a time-out opportunity. - 18.2.3 A time-out opportunity begins when: - For both teams, the ball becomes dead, the game clock is stopped and the official has ended his communication with the scorer's table. - For both teams, the ball becomes dead following a successful last free throw. - For the non-scoring team, a field goal is scored.

-- 18.2.4 A time-out opportunity ends when the ball is at the disposal of a player for a throw-in or for a first free throw. - 18.2.5 Each team may be granted: - 2 time-outs during the first half. - 3 time-outs during the second half with a maximum of 2 of these time-outs when the game clock shows 2:00 minutes or less in the fourth quarter. - 1 time-out during each overtime. - 18.2.6 Unused time-outs may not be carried over to the next half or overtime. - 18.2.7 A time-out is charged on the team whose head coach first made a request unless the time-out is granted following a field goal scored by the opponents and without an infraction having been called. - 18.2.8 A time-out shall not be permitted to the scoring team when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime and, following a successful field goal unless an official has interrupted the game.
+- 18.2.1 Each time-out shall last 1 minute. - 18.2.2 A time-out may be granted during a time-out opportunity. - 18.2.3 A time-out opportunity starts when: - For both teams, the ball becomes dead, the game clock is stopped and the referee has ended his/her communication with the scorer's table. - For both teams, the ball becomes dead following a successful last free throw. - For the non-scoring team, a goal is scored. - 18.2.4 A time-out opportunity ends when the ball is at the disposal of a player for a throw-in or for a first free throw. - 18.2.5 Each team may be granted: - 2 time-outs during the first half. - 3 time-outs during the second half with a maximum of 2 of these time-outs when the game clock shows 2:00 minutes or less in the fourth quarter. - 1 time-out during each overtime. - 18.2.6 Unused time-outs may not be carried over to the next half or overtime. - 18.2.7 A time-out is charged against the team whose head coach or first assistant coach first made a request unless the time-out is granted following a goal scored by the opponents and without an infraction having been committed. - 18.2.8 A time-out shall not be permitted to the scoring team when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime and, following a successful goal unless a referee has interrupted the game.

 - 18.3.1 Only a head coach or first assistant coach has the right to request a time-out.
-He shall establish visual contact with the scorer or he shall go to the scorer's table and ask clearly for a time-out, making the proper conventional sign with his hands. - 18.3.2 A time-out request may be cancelled only before the scorer's signal has sounded for such a request. - 18.3.3 The time-out period: - Begins when the official blows his whistle and gives the time-out signal. - Ends when the official blows his whistle and beckons the teams back on the playing court. - 18.3.4 As soon as a time-out opportunity begins, the scorer shall sound his signal to notify the officials that a team has requested a time-out.
+He/she shall establish visual contact with the scorer's table or he/she shall go to the scorer's table and ask clearly for a time-out, making the proper conventional sign with his/her hands. - 18.3.2 A time-out request may be cancelled only before the timer's signal has sounded for such a request. - 18.3.3 The time-out period: - Starts when the referee blows his/her whistle and gives the time-out signal. - Ends when the referee blows his/her whistle and beckons the teams back on the court. - 18.3.4 When a time-out opportunity starts, the timer shall sound his/her signal to notify the referees that a team has requested a time-out.

-If a field goal is scored against a team which has requested a time-out, the timer shall immediately stop the game clock and sound his signal.
+If a goal is scored against a team which has requested a time-out, the timer shall immediately stop the game clock and sound his/her signal.